gsmartensson/avra_public/README.md

 The methods in this repository is described in:

 Gustav Mårtensson, Daniel Ferreira, Lena Cavallin, J-Sebastian Muehlboeck, Lars-Olof Wahlund, Chunliang Wang, and Eric Westman, [AVRA: Automatic Visual Ratings of Atrophy from MRI images using Recurrent Convolutional Neural Networks.](https://www.sciencedirect.com/science/article/pii/S2213158219302220), NeuroImage: Clinical, 2019.
-Please cite this paper if you use AVRA in research.

 The R-CNN is based on the Residual Attention Network from [Wang et al. (2017)](https://arxiv.org/abs/1704.06904).